-Fig. 678 The taxonomy of Dutch plant families (see the list on page 726)
+Fig. 678 The taxonomy of Dutch plant families

 According to accepted interpretations of evolution, the lowest subclass, the liliidae (monocotyledons, such as lilies, grasses and orchids), were the most recent to come into existence.
-Taxonomy is not a static science; there is still no agreement on the sequence of evolution and subdivision.
+However, taxonomy is not a static science; there is still no agreement on the sequence of evolution and subdivision.
 The families in Heukels' Flora of 1990 were still not classified according to the present international standard.
 In 1996 and 2005 drastic changes were made to the classification system and thereby to the nomenclature, much to the sadness of many.